julzaza/wildwitchherbs/_posts/2026-03-28-anxiety-herbal-tea-blend-recipe.md

 A simple action that tells the body: *you can slow down now.*

-This is where a basic **anxiety tea recipe** becomes useful—not as a cure, but as a way to interrupt the pattern.
+This is where a basic **anxiety tea recipe** becomes useful: not as a cure, but as a way to interrupt the pattern.

 If you want a more structured approach, with specific **herbal blends for anxiety** matched to different states, you can find the full guide here: